Tabanidae: Description

 Adult tabanids are large flies with prominent compound eyes, short antennae composed of three segments, and wide bodies.
-In females, the eyes are widely separated but in males, they are almost touching; they are often patterned and brightly coloured in life but appear dull in preserved specimens.
-The terminal segment of the antennae is pointed and is annulated, appearing to be made up of several tapering rings.
-There are no hairs or arista arising from the antennae.
-Both head and thorax are clad in short hairs, but no bristles are on the body.
-The membranous forewings are clear, uniformly shaded grey or brown, or patterned in some species; they have a basal lobe (or calypter) that covers the modified knob-like hindwings or halteres.
-The tips of the legs have two lobes on the sides (pulvilli) and a central lobe or empodium in addition to two claws that enable them to grip surfaces.
-Species recognition is based on details of head structures (antennae, frons, and maxillae), the wing venation and the body patterning; minute variations of surface structure cause subtle alterations of the overlying hairs which alters the appearance of the body.
+In females, the eyes are widely separated; in males, however, they are almost touching.
+The eyes are often patterned and brightly coloured in living tabanids but appear dull in preserved specimens.
+The terminal segment of the antennae is pointed and annulated, appearing to be composed of several tapering rings.
+There are no hairs or arista stemming from the antennae.
+Both the head and thorax are clad in short hairs, but no bristles are on the body.
+The membranous forewings are clear, either shaded uniformly grey or brown, or patterned in some species; they have a basal lobe (or calypter) that covers the modified knob-like hindwings or halteres.
+The tips of the legs have two lobes on the sides (pulvilli) and a central lobe (empodium) in addition to two claws that enable them to grip to surfaces.
+Species recognition is based on details of head structures (antennae, frons, and maxillae), wing venation, and body patterning; minute variations of surface structure cause subtle alterations of the overlying hairs, which alters the appearance of the body.

 Tabanid species range from medium-sized to very large, robust insects.
 Most have a body length between 5 and 25 mm, with the largest having a wingspan of 60 mm.
 Deer flies in the genus Chrysops are up to 10 mm long, have yellow to black bodies and striped abdomens, and membranous wings with dark patches.
 Horse-flies (genus Tabanus) are larger, up to 25 mm in length and are mostly dark brown or black, with dark eyes, often with a metallic sheen.
 Yellow flies (genus Diachlorus) are similar in shape to deer flies, but have yellowish bodies and the eyes are purplish-black with a green sheen.
 Some species in the subfamily Pangoniinae have an exceptionally long proboscis (tubular mouthpart).